ashutoshraj01/REACT_SETUP_W-O_CRA/README.md

 10. Create a file called webpack.config.js at the root of project and add the following code.
 On a higher note, this file contains configs that takes care of bundling the files into one single file and setting up the dev server.

 11. Create a file called .babelrc at the root.

+12. Update package.json file

+    - Add the start and build scripts to it.
+    - The start script asks to run the webpack-dev-server in our current project at port 9500, from the public folder.
+    - The build command asks us to build this package in main.js file.
+It actually runs all logic in webpack.config.js file.

+13. Run `npm run build`. it generates main.js file in our public folder.
+The file is actually over 1 MB in size.
+This is our development build.